 Saturday August 25th, 2001

-After serving with the Royal Air Force in World War II, Tyrrell made his fortune through the timber industry and used that to fulfil his burning racing ambitions in the early 50s.
+After serving with the Royal Air Force in World War Two, Tyrrell made a fortune in the timber business before becoming involved in motor racing in the 1950s.

 His team, famed for its innovation and often working with limited financial resources, enjoyed its greatest success in the 1970s.

 Frank Williams once said that Tyrrell was the model on which he built his own highly successful F1 team.
 Tyrrell went into a steady decline during the 1980s before it was sold to British American Tobacco in 1997.

 The Tyrrell team competed in 491 Grand Prix, winning 33 of them while securing pole position 19 times and recording 77 fastest laps.
 Tyrrell was diagnosed as suffering from cancer of the pancreas in 1999.

 Published at 11:17:55 GMT